 Rose Fontaine grew up in Montana oilfields and, as she’s also wounded emotionally, she finds some relief making her living outdoors on horseback.

 When a murder causes bad blood between Dawson and Rose, nevertheless they have to hunt the murderer together, dealing with White supremacists and biased cops.
 In the turmoil of shifting relationships, horse rides in stormy weather and an epic struggle on an almost-frozen lake, feels like everybody is on thin ice …

-“Really outstanding fiction … a fast-moving, suspenseful story.” — Tom Zoellner, author of eight books, Editor-at-Large Los Angeles Review of Books
+“Really outstanding fiction … a fast-moving, suspenseful story.” — Tom Zoellner, author of eight widely respected books and Editor-at-Large, Los Angeles Review of Books

 “Plot-driven, character-driven novel, very spare, letting the raw scenes blaze on the page … really gives readers a sense of place.” — Novelist Spotlight podcast